ozank/ozank.github.io/index.md

 <!---I hold a BSc and MSc in Electrical and Electronics Engineering from METU (Turkey).-->

-You can download my [CV](/CV) or look at my Papers and Presentations.
+You can download my [CV](/cv) or look at my [publications](/papers) and Presentations.
 Here's some Software Tips if you're interested.

 <p> <script type="text/javascript">
 // http://csarven.ca/hiding-email-addresses